GrinonBarrett/Taksidos/Extras/Magic Weapons.md

  $7,500, 3 lbs.
  Flail
 A brazier as such is used in several religious ceremonies.
 These items are intended for the use of burning cleansing incense and allowing one to more quickly spread its effects across a large room.
 This particular brazier is intended to more quickly offend evil and ignoble beings.
- treat as a club attack.
+ Treat as a club attack.
 If incense is inside and lit, its critical hit may be treated as a fire attack's.
 An attack from this may be treated as magical if the user desires.
 If the incense was blessed and it strikes an ephemera, fiend, or undead, *that creature is also subject to a radiant and force attack*.
 If used by an ephemera, fiend, or undead against a foe that is not either- *it also inflicts a toxic and necrotic attack*.

  **Heart Stealer** (*unique*)
  $3,400 , 3 lbs.
  Handaxe
  A well made axe.
 In the handle is inscribed the phrase "heart stealer".
 Whatever the origin, it has been forgotten.
  *The first attack made with this weapon each round gains a +2 bonus*.

+**Lightning Caller** (*unique*)
+$8,500, 4 lbs.
+Warpick
+It appears to be made of altyprium but feels (and acts) like steel.
+When the weapon's attack roll would be a 7, 13, or 19- *it calls a bolt of lightning as though conjured by a 2nd tier Call Lightning spell*.
+This occurs regardless of the attack result, so long as it can be assumed the weapon came in contact with the foe.

 **Ritual Femur**
 $500, 2 lb.